djxgonzalez/djxgonzalez.github.io/resources.md

 ### Presentations

-**[ISEE poster](resources/2019.08_isee2019.html){:target="_blank"}**, 8/2019.
+**ISEE poster**, 8/2019.
 I'll be presenting a poster at to the annual meeting of the International Society for Environmental Epidemiology (ISEE) in Utrecht, the Netherlands, this month.
-My poster and supplementary materials are here.
+My poster and supplementary materials will be posted here soon.

 ### R